eliaz5536/EasyPortage/README.md

 # Symlink
 It is recommended for ease-of-use, to create a symlink to the /usr/bin directory to ensure it
 ```
-sn -ln ~/easyportage/easyportage.sh /usr/bin
+ln -s ~/easyportage/easyportage.sh /usr/bin
 ```

 # Cronjob
-You can manually input the executable on the cronjob to ensure that it executes the easyportage file on the following.
+You can manually input the executable on the cronjob to ensure that it executes the easyportage file on the following, by which can be executed daily, weekly or monthly.
 ```
 <INSERT HERE>
 ```